 Documents should not be distributed across numerous places and mediums in order to secure access to them and provide them to any prospective individual in need.
-Many organizations keep their documents in various locations such as network folders, personal PCs, email, drop box, and so on.
+Many organizations keep their documents in various locations such as network folders, personal PCs, email, dropbox, and so on.

 That causes headaches and wastes a lot of time for every employee looking for documents, not to mention the possibility of content duplication.
-With a document management system, these documents are kept in a centralized repository, making it easier to handle backups, security, duplications, overrides, and, most crucially, document deletion.
+With a document management system, these documents are kept in a central repository, making it easier to handle backups, security, duplications, overrides, and, most crucially, document deletion.

 Maintaining strong levels of document security is critical for all companies.
 Without it, rivals may obtain sensitive information such as client data, or workers may have access to information they should not, such as salary or performance reports.